Class of 2022 Counselor Toolkit

-The Class of 2021 TN Promise application opens for completion on August 1, 2020 at www.tnpromise.gov.
-Class of 2021 students have until December 1, 2020 (Deadline Extended) to complete the scholarship application in order to become eligible.
-After the TN Promise application deadline, tnAchieves will begin communicating with all applicants.
-It is important that students provide a correct, working email address and phone number when applying for TN Promise.
+The Class of 2022 TN Promise application opened for completion on August 1, 2021 at www.tnpromise.gov.
+Class of 2022 students have until November 1, 2021 to complete the scholarship application in order to become eligible. tnAchieves will begin communicating with all applicants after the application deadline, so it is imperative that students provide a correct, working email address and phone number when applying for TN Promise.
 We strongly encourage students not to use a high school email address as many districts do not allow students to receive emails from outside organizations and emails are typically deactivated after graduation.
 Students must also provide parent/guardian contact information.
-The 2021-2022 Free Application for Federal Student Aid (FAFSA) will open on October 1, 2020, and is completed based on student and parent(s)/guardian(s) 2019 tax information.
-The TN Promise 2021-2022 FAFSA filing deadline will be February 1, 2021.
+Upon successful completion of the scholarship application, students will receive a confirmation email from the Tennessee Student Assistance Corporation for their records.

 Downloadable TN Promise Application Content:

-- 2021 TN Promise Application Hallway Flyer
+- 2022 TN Promise Application Hallway Poster

-- 2021 TN Promise Application Instructions
+- 2022 TN Promise Application Instructions

-- 2021 TN Promise Requirements Flyer
+- 2022 TN Promise Requirements Poster

 Downloadable College Application Content: